mh-akbary/Image-Denoising-Project/README.md

 # Image Denoising Project

+A comparative study of image denoising techniques using different noise models and spatial filtering methods.

 ## Overview

-This project investigates image denoising using different noise models and spatial filtering methods.
+This project investigates the performance of different spatial filters for removing various types of noise from grayscale images.

-The main objective is to compare the performance of several denoising filters under different types of image noise.
+The main objective is to evaluate and compare denoising filters under different noise conditions using quantitative image-quality metrics and visual comparisons.

+The experiments were performed on a dataset of **300 grayscale images**.

 ## Dataset

-The experiments were performed on a dataset containing 300 grayscale images.
+The experiments were conducted using a dataset containing **300 grayscale images**.

-For each noise type, the noisy images were processed using several spatial filtering methods.
+For each noise type, noisy versions of the images were processed using multiple spatial filtering methods.
+The filtered results were then compared with the corresponding original images.

 ## Noise Types

-The following seven noise types were investigated:
+Seven different noise types were investigated:

-- Gaussian Noise
+1. Gaussian Noise
-- Salt and Pepper Noise
+2. Salt and Pepper Noise
-- Poisson Noise
+3. Poisson Noise
-- JPEG Noise
+4. JPEG Noise
-- Speckle Noise
+5. Speckle Noise
-- Multiplicative Noise
+6. Multiplicative Noise
-- Quantization Noise
+7. Quantization Noise

 ## Denoising Filters

-Four spatial filters were evaluated:
+Four spatial filtering techniques were evaluated:

-- Mean Filter
+- **Mean Filter**
-- Gaussian Filter
+- **Gaussian Filter**
-- Median Filter
+- **Median Filter**
-- Bilateral Filter
+- **Bilateral Filter**

-For most filters, different kernel sizes were tested:
+Different kernel sizes were tested:

 - 3×3
 - 5×5